erik-bleich/erik-bleich.github.io/_posts/2023-01-03-IranWomen.md

 ---
 layout: post
 title: Women, Life, Freedom. (زن زندگی آزادی)
-description: US Media Portrayals of Iranian Women
+description: US media portrayals of Iranian women
 image: assets/images/Iranpic.jpg
 ---

 On September 16, 2022, Mahsa Amini, a 22-year-old Kurdish Iranian woman, died in custody only three days after being pulled off the street by the morality police in Tehran.
 She was detained and <a href="https://www.ohchr.org/en/press-releases/2022/09/iran-un-experts-demand-accountability-death-mahsa-amini-call-end-violence"><u>transferred to the Vozara Detention Center</u></a> after being caught not wearing her hijab properly.
 The Iranian regime originally claimed Amini died due to <a href="https://www.ohchr.org/en/press-releases/2022/09/iran-un-experts-demand-accountability-death-mahsa-amini-call-end-violence"><u>heart failure</u></a>, however, <a href="https://www.theguardian.com/commentisfree/2022/sep/25/observer-view-backlash-iran-death-mahsa-amini"><u>eyewitnesses insisted</u></a> that Amini was brutally beaten in police custody and as a result, <a href="https://www.theguardian.com/global-development/2022/sep/16/iranian-woman-dies-after-being-beaten-by-morality-police-over-hijab-law"><u>died in a coma in the hospital</u></a>.